-Makor Chaim has embarked on an ambitious plan to bring our methods and skills to US educators.
-Here is the latest on this exciting program:
+Makor Chaim has embarked on an ambitious plan to bring our methods and skills to educators around the world.
+Please see the following videos featuring overseas guests at Makor Chaim:

-Makor Chaim and Herzog College are excited to invite educators to an innovative seminar in Gush Etzion May 27-June 3.
+Makor Chaim and Herzog College were excited to hold an innovative seminar in Gush Etzion May 27-June 3 hosting the staff of Fuchs Mizrachi School in Cleveland and Rabbi Jay Goldmintz from Maayanot in New Jersey.

 The seminar is based on the “Lifnie V’Lifnim” alternate educators’ MA program run together by Makor Chaim and Herzog College.
 This program has been in existence for about 20 years and brings with it a tradition of “hands-on” practical experience together with an approach of renewal and originality in the field of formal and informal education in Israel.
 It was developed based on the widely lauded achievements of the Makor Chaim Yeshiva High School over the past 33 years under the leadership of Rosh Yeshiva Rabbi Dov Zinger and our founder and president Rabbi Adin Steinsaltz.